shreya-0718/personalsite/JOURNAL.md

 - struggled on making the hover box smaller
 - it is INCREDIBLY annoying to add comments...
 0/10 would not recommend
 - working on the box with my links!!
+- finished working on the box with all the links :nod: